Skip to main content

 Sheets51ToC bottom sheet, More menu sheet

-FABs sit below the nav bar.
-They're secondary actions — you can always scroll to find the content, but you always need the nav.
-Sheets that slide up from the bottom need to cover the nav bar, so they get z-51.
+FABs sit below the nav bar because they're secondary actions: you can always scroll to find the content, but you always need the nav.
+Sheets that slide up from the bottom have to cover the nav bar, so they get z-51.

 // ScrollToTop — z-40, raised above nav on mobile